Skip to main content

 • A government document that includes your name and address

-• For survivors of violence: Maine participates in the Address Confidentiality Program to protect victims of violence who may be at risk if someone publicly displays their address and phone number.
+• Survivors of violence: Maine participates in the Address Confidentiality Program to protect victims of domestic violence who may be at risk if someone publicly displays their address and phone number

-• For homeless or impermanent voters: You must provide an address when registering.
-You can describe the location where you most often stay or give the address of a shelter where you can receive mail.
-If you register at the polls on Election Day, the worker may ask you where you slept the night before to determine which polling place you should use to vote.
+• Homeless, unhoused, or impermanent voters: You must provide an address when registering, which can be the location where you most often stay or the address of a shelter where you can receive mail (If you register at the polls on Election Day, the worker may ask you where you slept the night before to determine which polling place you should use)

-• For incarcerated voters: Inmates can register to vote using the address where they lived before their incarceration.
+• Incarcerated voters: Inmates can register to vote using the address where they lived before their incarceration

-Election officials don’t automatically register you to vote because you submitted a voter registration application.
-They must verify the information you provided first.
-They will notify you once they approve your voter registration application or if they need further information.
+Election officials will verify the information submitted on a voter registration application.
+You’ll be alerted when they approve your voter registration application or if they need further information.

 There is no deadline for registering to vote in person.
 If you want to register to vote online or by mail, you must do so before the close of business on the 21st day before the election.

 Any registered voter can cast an absentee ballot.
 You don’t need a reason.
-Submit an absentee ballot request, then fill out the ballot and return it to your municipal clerk or the Secretary of State.
+All you have to do is submit an absentee ballot request, fill out the ballot, and return it to your municipal clerk or the Secretary of State.

 • Voter harassment or intimidation

-• A poll worker prohibiting you from voting
+• A poll worker prohibiting someone from voting

 • Electoral fraud